 I was seventeen when I graduated from high school.
-That has been almost seventeen years ago, and I often think about what I would’ve told my seventeen year old self, wondering if I would’ve listened.
+That has been almost that many years ago, and I often think about what I would’ve told my seventeen-year-old self, wondering if I would’ve listened.
 Some of us learn from the mistakes of others, and some of us just have to learn the hard way.
-I think I have learned from both.

 Dear High School Graduates

 Take a year or two off if you want—

 see the world,

 learn things you can’t learn out of books,